nasa-gibs/mrf/mrf_apps/README.md

 ## mrf_read.py

 The mrf_read.py tool reads MRF files and outputs the contents as an image.
+If the extracted tile is brunsli (ZenJPEG) packed, it is converted to JFIF-JPEG on output, using the brn tool (or dbrunsli), which has to be available in PATH.
+Use --raw to skip the conversion and write the tile as stored.

+With --mask, the Zen (zero enhanced) mask embedded in a JPEG tile is applied to the output image, the same way the GDAL MRF driver does: pixels masked as zero are set to zero on all bands, while pixels masked as non-zero that decoded to zero are set to one.
+The output is re-encoded by Pillow in the format matching the output file extension; PNG is recommended, since writing to JPEG would recompress.
+Without --mask the Zen chunk is preserved in the output tile but not applied.

 ```Shell
 Usage: mrf_read.py --input [mrf_file] --output [output_file] (--tilematrix INT --tilecol INT --tilerow INT) OR (--offset INT --size INT) OR (--tile INT)